Inspection and repair of the BMW motorcycle final drive (rear end)

 Checking for proper BMW motorcycle final drive gear wear

 Your choice is to run the risk or confirm that it’s ok.
 Now that you have read this, you will be worrying about it.
-Don’t worry, here is how to check it.
-This doesn’t require any special knowledge, but only normal shop tools, good mechanical sense, and steady hands.
+Don’t worry; here is how to check it.
+This requires no special knowledge, only normal shop tools, good mechanical sense, and steady hands.
 It may be done without removing the final drive from the bike.

 1. Obtain a new cover gasket first.
 Also, a new seal if you want to change it due to evidence that it is leaking.
 Read how to spot a leak below.